Prithvi: In Buddhism

 In Buddhist art, Prithvi is often depicted at the base of the Buddha’s throne during the moment of his enlightenment.
 The Gandharan reliefs from the 1st to 3rd centuries CE frequently portray her emerging from the Earth with her head and torso visible, symbolizing her connection to nature and her role as a stabilizing force.
 She is sometimes shown with a vase of plenty, brimming with jewels or lotuses, representing her abundance and nurturing qualities.

 Later, in the Gupta period (4th to 6th centuries CE), Prithvi is also depicted holding a vessel, symbolizing the spiritual and material wealth that she nurtures.
 In some Southeast Asian traditions, she wrings water from her hair which drowns Mara's army, symbolizing the spiritual merit accumulated by the Buddha over many lifetimes.

-In Chinese Buddhism, she is considered one of the Twenty-Four Protective Deities (二十四諸天 Èrshísì zhūtiān) and is usually enshrined in the Mahavira Hall of Buddhist temples along with the other devas.
+In Chinese Buddhism, she, with the name Ditian(地天) is considered one of the Twenty-Four Protective Deities (二十四諸天 Èrshísì zhūtiān) and is usually enshrined in the Mahavira Hall of Buddhist temples along with the other devas.